HelenPritchard/queer-motto-api/README.md

 Thank you; have a nice day!

-## Examples of allied mottos

-Generated from the Queer Motto API:
+## Allied mottos - generated from the Queer Motto API

 <img src="images/mottoexample.jpg" width="450">
 <br>